 This insightful degree takes academic learning and theory and puts it into a global business context.

 You'll study oligopolistic pricing using games and economic experiments.
 You'll explore global financial markets, regulators and financial instruments with leading analysts to gain a rounded view of global economics.

 Economists with analytical and quantitative skills are highly sought after by a variety of private and public sector organisations.
 Previous graduates have gone on to work with companies such as J.P.
 Morgan Chase, KPMG, GSA Capital and Handles Banken.

 You'll develop the skills to design data collection tools and analyse and interpret data to improve business decision making and operations.
 With an awareness of current economic and financial news you'll understand their potential impacts on business.

 You'll be able to critically read, write, listen, present and argue economic concepts and their applicability developing core communication and computational skills.
 These skills are invaluable for roles such as applied economist, business analyst, financial policy advisor or health economist.

-You'll also develop your knowledge on securities analysis and investment as well as econometrics and sampling techniques, and risk and probability distributions.
+We'll help you develop your knowledge of securities, analysis and investment, as well as econometrics, sampling techniques, and risk and probability distributions.

-Over the duration of this course, you'll be introduced to Micro and Macro-economic theories and examine how these theories are being applied in real world situations.
+On this course, you'll be introduced to Micro and Macro-economic theories and examine how these theories are being applied in real-world situations.
 You'll also be trained to critically evaluate if the theories could effectively be applied to solve current real economic issues.

 You'll also explore essential quantitative techniques in handling and making use of data to help with running and growing businesses.